 Graduate students must have achieved a minimum cumulative grade point average (CGPA) of 3.0 in their undergraduate program to be admitted to a graduate degree program at Nichols College.
 Students with a 2.75-2.99 CGPA may be allowed provisional acceptance.
 Students granted provisional status must achieve a GPA of 3.0 or higher after taking their first three (3) courses to continue the program.
 If a minimum 3.0 GPA is achieved, the student will be granted full admission.
-However, if the minimum 3.0 GPA is not achieved, the student will not be allowed to continue the program.
+However, if the minimum 3.0 GPA is not achieved, this may affect continuation in the program.